stivenDR14/ai-agents-chatbot-filtering-fitness-trainers/README.md

 3. Set up environment variables:

 Create a .env file in the root of your project and add any necessary environment variables.
 In this repository you have the .env.example file for guidance.

+For this project, you need to set the following environment variables:
+MISTRAL_LARGE_ENDPOINT
+MISTRAL_LARGE_KEY

+You can use other LLM's, nevertheless, you need to change the service that calls the LLM's in the services folder `src/services/ai-models`.
+Whether you want to use the same LLM's, you can ask for the endpoint and key creating the respective ones in Mistral AI platform or even in [Azure AI Foundry](https://ai.azure.com/).
+I got those ones from Azure AI, specifically the model Mistral-large-2407 with $0.002 per input and $0.006 per output, every 1000 tokens.
+It works very well by its strong multi-lingual support.

 ## Usage